Dutch Fund for Climate and Development (DFCD)

 ongoing

-To achieve the DFCD mandate the consortium will be structured with three separate but operationally linked ‘Facilities’ each with a unique role across the project lifecycle; each with a unique thematic sub-sector focus:
+To achieve the DFCD mandate the consortium is structured in three separate but operationally linked ‘Facilities’, each with a unique role across the project lifecycle; each with a unique thematic sub-sector focus:

-1. The Origination Facility: Led by WWF and SNV
+1. Origination Facility: led by SNV and WWF

 News and stories